Computable analysis on the space of marked groups: Vocabulary about numberings

-The relation $\succeq$ defines an order on the set of numbering types, whose description is an important part of the study of the different numberings of a set. \begin{defn} Let $(X,\nu)$ be a numbered set.
-Then the equivalence relation defined on $\mathbb{N}$ by $n\sim m\iff\nu(n)=\nu(m)$ is called the \emph{numbering equivalence induced} \emph{by} $\nu$ \cite{Ershov1999}, and denoted $\eta_{\nu}$.
+The relation $\succeq$ defines an order on the set of subnumbering types, whose description is an important part of the study of the different subnumberings of a set. \begin{defn} Let $(X,\nu)$ be a subnumbered set.
+Then the equivalence relation defined on $\text{dom}(\nu)$ by $n\sim m\iff\nu(n)=\nu(m)$ is called the \emph{subnumbering equivalence induced} \emph{by} $\nu$ \cite{Ershov1999}, and denoted $\eta_{\nu}$.